asndiallo/pantry-pal-server/README.md

 ## Acknowledgments

-- The PantryPal team acknowledges the powerful tools provided by OpenAI for making this project possible.
+- The Pantry Pal team acknowledges the powerful tools provided by OpenAI for making this project possible.
 - Special thanks to all contributors for their valuable contributions.

 ## Contact